 - Do you offer a whale/wildlife sighting guarantee?

-Seeing humpback whales, porpoises, and orcas are common during our tours, but we cannot guarantee whale sightings (or other wildlife).
+Seeing humpback whales, porpoises, and orcas are common during our tours, but whales are gonna do what whales wanna do, so we cannot guarantee whale sightings (or other wildlife).

 Please note: Our company adheres to the Alaska Humpback Whale Approach Regulations, so our vessels do not intentionally approach whales within 100 yards.
 For the whales and our passengers’ safety, if a whale approaches our vessel within 100 yards, the vessel will place the engine in neutral and wait until the animal is located safely away from the vessel before re-engaging the engines.